-- The opening must start within 12" of the top of the structure and connect with the out of doors through vertical or horizontal ducts or be ducted to a crawl or attic space that connects with the out of doors. - 2.
-The opening must have a minimum free area of 1 in2. per 3,000 Btu per hour of the total input rating of all equipment located in the enclosure. - The free area must not be less than the sum of all the areas of the vent connectors in the enclosure.
+- The opening must have a minimum free area of 1 in. per 3,000 Btu per hour of the total input rating of all equipment located in the enclosure. - The free area must not be less than the sum of all the areas of the vent connectors in the enclosure.